matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 3 - Static Testing/1 Static Testing.md

 * Evaluate maintainability
 * Evaluate security
 * Static analysis can be used on any work product:
-  * That has a formal structure (mainly code and models)
+  * That has a formal structure (mainly code & models)
   * For which an appropriate static analysis tool exists
 * Is ideally performed before formal reviews
 * Goal is to find defects rather than failures

 ### Static Analysis by Tools
-* Tools analyse program code (e.g. control flow and data flow) as well as generated output (e.g. html, xml)
+* Tools analyse program code (e.g. control flow & data flow) as well as generated output (e.g. html, xml)
 * Typical defects found are:
   * Referencing a variable with an undefined value
-  * Inconsistent interfaces between modules and components
+  * Inconsistent interfaces between modules & components
   * Improper declaration of variables
   * Unreachable (dead) code
   * Missing or erroneous logic (e,g, infinite loops)